-This is an online event Rome Italy.
+This is an online event, CA United States.

 Some of the most stunning jewelry from Ancient Egypt is made of amethyst.
 Its craftsmanship, opulence, and design epitomize quality in the ancient world.
 Yet the skill in making this jewelry started long before the cutting and buffing of the raw stone.
 Procuring amethyst in the Eastern Desert is fraught with many more perils and problems than Nile Valley craftsmen experienced.
 As the Director of the Wadi el-Hudi Expedition to the Eastern Desert, Liszka leads a team that has studied the remains of these ancient desert expeditions and a team who has firsthand experience of many of the perils that the ancient explorers would have fought as well.
 This talk examines the extremes and dangers that thousands of Ancient Egyptians went to in order to acquire these beautiful purple stones for the Pharaoh’s jewels.
 By investigating the archaeology, art, and inscriptions from Wadi el-Hudi in the Egyptian Eastern Desert, we navigate through the whole process of amethyst acquisition: from finding, to mining, and surviving in the dangers of the desert.